Ubisoft Connect: History

 The Uplay reward system was first introduced alongside the release of Assassin's Creed II on 17 November 2009.
 The Uplay reward system allowed players to connect with other gamers, and to earn rewards based on achievements (called "Actions") in Uplay-enabled games, with Ubisoft CEO Yves Guillemot stating that "the more you play, the more free goods you will be able to have".

 On personal computers, Ubisoft had offered its Ubisoft Game Launcher to manage the downloads and updating of its games.
 The Uplay client was introduced on 3 July 2012 to replace the launcher, incorporating its features as well as management of Uplay rewards and a digital storefront for Ubisoft games.

 Certain Ubisoft games required an online pass known as a "Uplay Passport" to access online and multiplayer content.
 In October 2013, Ubisoft announced that it would discontinue its use of online passes on future games, and made the Uplay Passport for Assassin's Creed IV: Black Flag available at no charge effective immediately.

-The Ubisoft Club was introduced in October 2015, which transitioned most of the reward system facets of UPlay to this program, as well as adding further ways for players to earn points towards rewards by playing Ubisoft games.

 Uplay+, a monthly subscription service giving the subscriber full access to over 100 games in the Ubisoft catalog including immediate access to new games and closed beta tests, was introduced during E3 2019.
 Uplay+ launched on September 3, 2019 in beta form, with full expansion in early 2020.
 The service was offered both through the Uplay store, as will be an option for Stadia users.

 In October 2020, Uplay and the Ubisoft Club were merged into Ubisoft Connect, which would offer the same features but also enable current and future Ubisoft games to support cross-saves and cross-play between platforms, and support for cloud gaming platforms including Stadia and Amazon Luna.
 However, Ubisoft said that several of the older games in the UPlay library will not be transitioned to support Ubisoft Connect's features, and thus they unlocked all the Uplay rewards associated with these games for all users.
-As part of Ubisoft's transition from Uplay to Ubisoft Connect, the Uplay+ service was rebranded as "Ubisoft+" in October 2020, with its offering expanded to include the Amazon Luna cloud gaming platform.
+As part of Ubisoft's transition from Uplay to Ubisoft Connect, the Uplay+ service was rebranded as Ubisoft+ in October 2020, with its offering expanded to include the Amazon Luna cloud gaming platform.

+In July 2023, it was reported that Ubisoft had started to permanently delete accounts it deemed "inactive", including purchased games.
+The company said that this was incorrect and that only accounts without purchases were deleted to comply with the General Data Protection Regulation.